The Greatest Upper Body at Home HIIT Exercises for Women Over 60

 Cool-Down

-After an invigorating upper-body HIIT session, you have to do a nice cool-down to help reduce muscle stiffness and maintain flexibility.
+After an invigorating upper-body HIIT session, you have to do a nice cool-down.
+This helps to decrease muscle stiffness and stay flexible.

 Static Stretching